horizon herbs’ richo cech on the world’s basils, and eastern spring wildflowers

 enter to win a gift certificate

-I WILL BE SENDING three lucky readers $15 gift certificates to Horizon Herbs, and all you have to do to enter to win is answer this question in the comments below:
+I WILL BE SENDING three lucky readers $15 gift certificates to Horizon Herbs, and all you have to do to enter to win is answer this question in the comments below (NOTE: The giveaway is closed, though your comments are always welcome):

 What plant in your garden is the most useful of all—which is really what “herb” means, anyhow, that we use the plant in some manner, not that it’s literally an “herb-garden” favorite such as thyme.
 So: which one?